ePages-de/epages-docs/apps/create-custom-app.md

 Once you have your test shop in place, you can create a custom app for a specific shop, and only for that shop.

+{% callout info Note: %}
+Custom apps can only be created for ePages Now.
+{% endcallout %}

 You automatically receive a **Client ID** and a **Client Secret** when you create an app in your test shop.
 After successful authorisation of your app, you will be assigned an **Access token**.